NebraZKP/upa/README.md

 NEBRA UPA is the blazingly fast, production ready universal proof aggregation engine built by Nebra team.

-Currently, NEBRA UPA (v1.2) takes a batch of Groth16 proofs and aggregates them into a single Etheruem verifiable Halo2<KZG> proof.
+Currently, NEBRA UPA (v1.2) takes a batch of Groth16 proofs and aggregates them into a single Ethereum verifiable Halo2<KZG> proof.
 NEBRA UPA supports the following 3 implementations of Groth16:
 - SnarkJS
 - Gnark (without commitment)
 - Gnark (with commitment)